Skip to content

 SkillNet

 SkillNet is an experimental skill graph for modeling what students know and how their competencies evolve over time.
-It treats skills as nodes in a network and uses assessment data to update estimates of student mastery.
+It treats skills as nodes in a network and uses assessment data, behavioral signals, and LLM-driven extraction to update estimates of student mastery.

 The goal is to give instructors and researchers a clearer picture of which skills are strong or weak, and how performance on one concept relates to another.